EclipsedDBD/Eclipsed.Light/README.md

 ## About **Eclipsed Light**
-Eclipsed.Light is a very **Light** version of [Eclipsed.top](https://eclipsed.top/) It was made by Eclipsed to give our userbase a new alternative to "Ana Kata", an very old unlocker that lasted very long.
+Eclipsed.Light is a very **Light** version of [Eclipsed.top](https://eclipsed.top/) It was made by Eclipsed to give our userbase a new alternative to "Ana Kata", a very old unlocker that lasted very long.
-We kept everything almost the same UI wise, it still has the simplicity of "Ana Kata".
+We kept everything almost the same UI-wise, it still has the simplicity of "Ana Kata".
 The goal of Eclipsed.Light is to keep the legacy of the simple unlocker up while being

-### - more powerfull 💪
+### - more powerful 💪
 ### - faster ⚡
 ### - more **light**weight ⚖️
 ### - more frequently updated 🔄
 ### - more loved 💜

+# **⚠️ WARNING: LIGHT IS DETECTED.
+DO NOT USE. ⚠️**